 Common Names for Plant Families

 Some of the most often used American English common family names and their scientific name equivalent are listed in the following table.
-You will notice that a few families have several commonly used names: Asteraceae is called the Aster Family, Sunflower Family, or Daisy Family.
+You will notice that a few families have several commonly used names: Asteraceae is called the Sunflower Family, Aster Family, Composite, or Daisy Family.
 On this web site I call it the Sunflower Family.
 There is no organization that sets standards for common names, but the following names are widely accepted across the United States.

 Names for Plant Species